How to Ask for a Raise at Work (With Tips, Scripts, and Email Templates)

 Analyze Your Current Position

 Evaluating your job responsibilities and achievements is crucial for justifying a raise request.
-Review your performance over the past year and ensure you’re meeting or exceeding expectations.
+Take a look back at your performance over the past year and pinpoint the moments when you went above and beyond expectations.
 Create a list of recent accomplishments and projects that showcase your value to the company during the fiscal year.

 Explain how your contributions have positively impacted the company by highlighting: